Functional Digestive Health Testing

 The last home test I recommend is the bile flow support test.
 Take 2 capsules of the Bile Flow Support supplement after meals that are higher in fat and see if you feel better after meals.
 If you feel better and have improved stools, you may have poor bile flow.

-If you can’t get the Bile Flow support, you are looking for a supplement with bile salts such as choline and taurine, nutrients like niacin and inositol and herbs like dandelion, ginger, artichoke, beet or greater calandine.
+If you can’t get the Bile Flow support, you are looking for a supplement with bile salts such as choline and taurine, nutrients like niacin and inositol, and herbs like dandelion, ginger, artichoke, beet, or greater calandine.
 These all act to thin the bile so it will flow more effectively.

 The Importance of Pancreatic Enzymes

-These pancreatic enzymes help to neutralize stomach acid in the small intestine and help your body to break down fats, proteins, and carbohydrates properly.
-Since the small intestine is at the beginning of your digestive system, poor pancreatic enzyme secretion may lead to serious digestive issues later down the line (9)
+These pancreatic enzymes help to neutralize stomach acid in the small intestine and help your body break down fats, proteins, and carbohydrates properly.
+Since the small intestine is at the beginning of your digestive system, poor pancreatic enzyme secretion may lead to serious digestive issues later down the line (9).

 Signs of Poor Pancreatic Enzyme Secretion